Jesus Let Thy Pitying Eye – Hymn Lyric

 The hymn opens with a humble plea to Jesus, “Jesus, let Thy pitying eye, call back a wandering sheep.”
 The speaker acknowledges their own faithlessness and expresses a longing to weep like Peter did, repenting for their actions.
 This opening verse sets the tone for the rest of the hymn, emphasizing the need for grace and long-suffering from Jesus.

 As the verses progress, the speaker continues to express their desire for a heart transformation.
-They pray, “Let me be by grace restored, on me be all long-suffering shown; turn, and look upon me, Lord, and break my heart of stone.”
-Here, the imagery of a heart of stone represents spiritual hardness and detachment from .
+They , “Let me be by grace restored, on me be all long-suffering shown; turn, and look upon me, Lord, and break my heart of stone.”
+Here, the imagery of a heart of stone represents spiritual hardness and detachment from God.
 The speaker longs for Jesus to soften their heart, to break down the walls of pride and falsehood that separate them from a genuine relationship with Him.

 The third verse of the hymn continues the theme of reconciliation and redemption.
 The speaker begs Jesus to speak the reconciling word and to let His mercy melt them down.
 This verse underscores the power of God’s mercy, which can redeem even the most broken and sinful among us.
 The speaker longs for their paradise to be restored and to be redeemed solely by God’s grace.

 The final verse of the hymn recalls Jesus’ final moments on the .
 The speaker reflects on the moment when Jesus, on the brink of death, gasped “forgive.”
 This powerful image of Jesus’ dying word reminds us of the immense love and forgiveness He offers to all who repent.
 The speaker is certain that as Jesus uttered those words, He turned, looked, and proclaimed, “‘Tis done!”
-This declaration brings a profound sense of relief and gratitude to the speaker, as they realize that Jesus’ sacrifice has broken their heart of stone.
+This declaration brings a profound sense of relief and to the speaker, as they realize that Jesus’ sacrifice has broken their heart of stone.

 In conclusion, “Jesus Let Thy Pitying Eye” is a hymn of repentance and redemption that speaks to the universal longing for forgiveness and renewal.
 It invites all who feel lost and disconnected from their faith to turn back to Jesus, to seek His forgiveness and to have their hearts softened through His grace.
 Through its powerful imagery and heartfelt pleas, the hymn serves as a reminder of the boundless love and mercy that Jesus extends to all who sincerely seek Him.
 May the words of this hymn touch the hearts of many, inspiring them to embrace repentance and the transformative power of a contrite heart.